-[ November 2020 ] CODERPRO included FREE.
-CoderPro is a brand new collection of 100+ coding video explanations on data structures, algorithms, and time-space complexity.
+[ January 2021 ] CODERPRO included FREE.
+CoderPro is a brand new collection of 100+ coding video explanations on data structures, algorithms, and time-space complexity analysis.

 Save yourself the years of struggle and rejection.
 Don't risk your career on an interview without proper preparation.
-Ex-Google/Ex-Facebook staff software engineer (TechLead) teaches you to pass the technical coding interviews.
+Instructed by Ex-Google/Ex-Facebook staff software engineer (TechLead), learn exactly how to pass the technical coding interviews.

 ENROLLMENT IS OPEN.
 Spots are limited.
 RSVP required to hold your spot.JOIN NOW